 Screening guidelines are heavily tested on all the USMLE exams (especially 2CK/3).
 In this extremely HY podcast, I discuss all you need to know from a screening perspective for NBME exams.
 I categorize things in a way that makes remembrance extremely easy.
 You will get many questions right from this podcast on your exam.

 EDIT: For lung cancer, it’s a 20 pack year history (not 30 pack years).
 And screening starts at 50 years, not 55.
 Apologies for the confusion.
+For colon cancer as of 2023, screening starts at 45 with colonoscopies every 10 years.
+It no longer starts at 50.

 The USPSTF recommends annual screening for lung cancer with low-dose computed tomography (LDCT) in adults aged 50 to 80 years who have a 20 pack-year smoking history and currently smoke or have quit within the past 15 years.